MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

      - Description
    * - ``testPath``
-     - Containing all the file of the tests which will be launched by the testsuite.
+     - Containing all the file of the tests which will be launched by the test suite.
    * - ``testIgnoredPath`` (optional)
-     - Any test in the intersection between ``testIgnoredPath`` and ``testPath`` will be executed by the testsuite, but will not appear in the JUnit final report.
+     - Any test in the intersection between ``testIgnoredPath`` and ``testPath`` will be executed by the test suite, but will not appear in the JUnit final report.
 It will still generate a JUnit report for each test, which will allow the HTML report to let them appears as "ignored" if it is generated.
 Mostly used